TD Vault Notes on Programming for Animation & VFX

 denoise_batch [args]

 Whether you’re going for photorealistic RenderMan renders or stylised looks, the denoiser is world-class for cleaning up renders and is used in studios all over the world.
-I hope this tutorial helps individual users and studios alike utilise the PhotoRealistic RenderMan denoiser at scale.
+I hope this tutorial helps individual users and studios alike utilise the RenderMan denoiser at scale.